surister/cratedb-guide/docs/admin/clustering/scale/index.md

 [how to add new nodes to an existing cluster]: https://community.cratedb.com/t/how-to-add-new-nodes-to-an-existing-cluster/1546
-[scaling CrateDB clusters up and down to cope with peaks in demand]: https://community.cratedb.com/t/scaling-cratedb-clusters-up-and-down-to-cope-with-peaks-in-demand/1314
+[how to scale CrateDB clusters up and down to cope with peaks in demand]: https://community.cratedb.com/t/scaling-cratedb-clusters-up-and-down-to-cope-with-peaks-in-demand/1314
 [shard allocation filtering]: inv:crate-reference#ddl_shard_allocation